irfan-za/music-app/README.md

 # Music app with reactJS

-This is music app that I made with React Js from scratch.
+This is music app that I made with ReactJs and Sass from scratch.
 You can see the Demo of this app here👉 [https://irfan-za.github.io/music-app](https://irfan-za.github.io/music-app).

 How To use: